angystallone/ProbShakemaps/README.md

 **PROB_TOOLS**

-`ProbShakemap` comes with three different tools: `GetStatistics`, `GetDistributions` and `EnsemblePlot`.
+`ProbShakemap` comes with three 'prob tools': `GetStatistics`, `GetDistributions` and `EnsemblePlot`.
 The outputs are Probabilistic Shakemaps helping the user to explore the ground-motion predictive distributions at a set of POIs.

 **TOOL: GetStatistics**